-Members were advised that additional funding had been provided to both Rathcoole and Grange Neighbourhood Renewal Partnerships to facilitate Arts, Culture and Heritage Programmes within the respective Neighbourhood Renewal areas by the end of March 2021.
+Members are advised that additional funding has been provided to both Rathcoole and Grange Neighbourhood Renewal Partnerships to facilitate Arts, Culture and Heritage Programmes within the respective Neighbourhood Renewal areas by the end of March 2021.

-Rathcoole had been granted £13,493.70 and Grange had been awarded £2,381.24
+Rathcoole has been granted £13,493.70 and Grange has been awarded £2,381.24

-No formal Letters of Offer were being issued for this funding, however DfC has advised that Projects should continue in line with the applications made.
-A copy of the applications was circulated for reference.
+No formal Letters of Offer are being issued for this funding, however DfC has advised that Projects should continue in line with the applications made.
+A copy of the applications is enclosed for reference.

-The Neighbourhood Renewal Officers in both areas would continue to work with the Community to ensure that projects are delivered successfully.
-The delivery of the funded projects would be modified to reflect the ongoing COVID-19 restrictions.
+The Neighbourhood Renewal Officers in both areas will continue to work with the Community to ensure that projects are delivered successfully.
+The delivery of the funded projects will be modified to reflect the ongoing COVID-19 restrictions.